NicholasGrundl/chief_of_staff/README.md

 - [ ] use of check boxes to indicate prerequisites
 - [ ] quotes and single quotes for being explicit
 - [ ] capitalize terms for emphasis
+- [ ] use numbered Work breakdown strucutre headers for nested context (1, 1.1, 1.1.1, 1.1.2)

 ## File Use